 All polyurethane systems are the result of the chemical reaction between a diisocyanate and a polyol.
 After such reaction, a safe and very versatile material is created which, depending on its combination with other substances, acquires properties such as resistance, flexibility, rigidity or insulation.

 Synthesia Technology is a manufacturer and distributor of polyurethane systems that have multiple applications in the building and industry sectors.
-The most popular polyurethane applications used in construction are by projection (projected polyurethane) and by injection (injected polyurethane).
+The most popular polyurethane applications used in construction are by projection (sprayed polyurethane) and by injection (injected polyurethane).

 Thermal insulation and polyurethane systems